GauthamSalian/WardWallet/README.md

 * **Authentication:** **JWT** implements secure, role-based access control (RBAC) to distinguish between citizens, contractors, and officials.
 * **Blockchain Infrastructure:** **Docker + Hyperledger Besu / Quorum** is used to deploy a private blockchain infrastructure optimized for municipal governance requirements.

-## 🏁 Getting Started

-*(This section is a placeholder.
-You should fill it with instructions on how to set up and run your project locally.)*

 ### Prerequisites

 * Node.js (v18.x or later)